daniel-furman/daniel-furman.github.io/content/_index.md

 # <ins>Bio</ins>

 I am a data scientist at West Monroe, where I spearhead a team of technology consultants applying natural language processing (NLP) methods in commercial analytics.
 My skillset brings a blend of software engineering, data analytics, and business know-how.
 It was honed through a diversity of work experience in strategy consulting firms, tech startups, and academic research labs.
-I am proficient with “full stack” data science development including blends of data pipelines, applied analytics, data visualizations, machine learning, and containerized applications.
+Proficient with “full stack” data science development across data pipelines, applied analytics, data visualizations, machine learning, and containerized applications.
 Going forward, I intend to delve deeper into analytics enablement in digital transformation contexts.

 Fun Fact:<br>